kchapelier/poisson-disk-sampling/README.md

 - First release

-## Roadmap

-- Make it possible to import/require only one of the implementation.

 ## How to contribute ?

 For new features and other enhancements, please make sure to contact me beforehand, either on [Twitter](https://twitter.com/kchplr) or through an issue on Github.